Paul is a trainer on a UKCP accredited Relational Integrative Psychotherapy programme at SCPTI in Scarborough.

 Paul currently delivers Training and Supervision to NHS, Local Authority and Third Sector Providers.
 Trainings relate to Trauma Informed Practice, Psychotherapeutic Skills and Complex Care Work in Mental Health.

-Clinical Supervision is a mandatory process necessary to the safe and ethical practice of all Psychotherapists, Counsellors and Psychologists.
+Paul offers both group and individual Clinical Supervision.
+Clinical Supervision is a mandatory process necessary to the safe and ethical practice of all Psychotherapists, Counsellors, Psychologists and Mental Health professionals.